sj14/anomaly/README.md

 - naive
 - seasonal naive
 - single/double/triple exponential smoothing
-- an own ensemble of seasonal naive and exponential smoothing (seasonal exponential smoothing)
+- an own promising combination of seasonal naive and exponential smoothing (seasonal exponential smoothing)

 To easily evaluate the algorithm, the package comes with a function to simply create own test data with injected anomalies (datagen.py).